 PARENTS SUPPORT MOBILE LEARNING IN CLASSROOMS

 Living and Learning with Mobile Devices a new study by Grunwald Associates and the Learning First Alliance uncovers parents’ perceptions of mobile learning in and out of the classroom.
 Technology is rapidly changing how and where students learn–and parents’ perceptions of technology in the classroom can help encourage adoption at a faster rate.
 According to a new study by Grunwald Associates and the Learning First Alliance, underwritten by AT&T, more than half of parents believe that schools should make more use of mobile devices in education.
-In addition to the public study report, you can find more information about the detailed market research report by clicking here.
+Learn more about the detailed market research report.

 You can also view the original press release announcing the study.

 Student Performance in Career and Technical Education.
 Industrial-era “vocational education” is being transformed into more robust career and technical education (CTE), aiming to integrate academic, employability and technical skills.
 In order to better understand the relationship between CTE and student outcomes, we analyzed Florida’s Career and Professional Education program data provided by the Florida State Department of Education.

 Release of For Every Child, Multiple Measures, our study on perceptions of K-12 education assessment with NWEA, accompanied by an Infographic and Video.
 After a decade of increased high-stakes testing, the world of education assessment is undergoing dramatic changes.
 What do parents, teachers and district administrators really want from assessments?
 To address these and related questions, we surveyed large representative samples of parents, teachers, and district decision makers.

 We’re continuing our research on government investment in innovation, including a study on the effectiveness of Small Business Innovation Grants (SBIR) across multiple Federal agencies for the National Academy of Sciences / National Research Council.